 Forbes listed Chris as one of the Must Follow Marketing Minds of 2014, plus listed his website as one of the 100 best websites for entrepreneurs.
 Statsocial rated Chris the #3 power influencer online.

 1. Chris, as an influencer in digital transformation, what do you think are the biggest challenges for business when it comes to evolving from traditional marketing practices to modern practices?
-Because some companies tend to cling onto the traditional practices and cannot quite comprehend when a transition is to be made.

 I feel like companies keep misunderstanding that digital is another kind of real life.
 Online isn’t some weird another world.
 More so, it’s some people’s preferred channel, and so if companies treat it like a chore or something they give to their nephew to manage, they’re missing out on where the lion’s share of customer experience opportunities are happening.